 Ingredients

-- 1 large cauliflower, leaves and core removed and cut into even-sized florets (you could also include the leaves, but I like to save them for another meal)
+- 1 large cauliflower, cut into even-sized florets (you can include the stems and leaves or save them for another meal)

 - 4 tbsp (40 g) gluten-free plain white flour (or regular plain flour)